HINF 410 Information Technology Overview 3 CR

 HINF 502 Healthcare Industry and Policy 3 CR

 An in-depth view of the major players such as hospital, insurance, government, pharmaceutical, and support vendors and information systems role will be discussed.
 Patient safety, medical error and healthcare quality improvement will be major topics.
 A portion of this class will deal with current government healthcare policies and mandates (e.g., healthcare reform) and the complexities of application in the current healthcare information systems environment.
 The class will take an in depth look at the HIPAA regulations such as entity definitions, information disclosures, and privacy notices.
 Government mandates which affect privacy, security, and electronic health records will also be discussed.

-HINF 503 Effective Communications 3 Credits
+HINF 503 Effective Communications 3 CR

 In addition to a formal study of various forms of communications, this course will focus on developing oral and written communication skills needed to educate and influence organizational stakeholders and decision-makers to adopt healthcare information systems.
 Students will hone their communication skills via simulations, in-class presentations, and case studies.
 Various management methods via Skype, teleconference, and email will also be practiced.

 HINF 504 Business of Healthcare Information Technology 3 CR

 Introduces the student to the business of healthcare at both an industry and individual business level.
 Includes department design, management of capital and operating budgets, budget planning process, strategic planning, and concepts necessary for the preparation and interpretation of financial statements.
 Additionally, the vendor identification and selection process as well as contract management will be discussed as it pertains to the healthcare environment.
 Prerequisites: HINF 501 and HINF 502